smfoote/tornado/src/compiler/README.md

 ## Generates

 The transformed AST is fed to the generates stage.
 The generate passes are used to create a series of code generation instructions.
-This willy probably happen in a single pass, but multiple passes are possible.
+This will probably happen in a single pass, but multiple passes are possible.

 ## Code generation